-Every member of the Mercyhealth at Home Hospice team knows the special concerns of those facing a life-limiting illness and respects the patient’s wishes in all aspects of care.
+Every member of the Mercyhealth Hospice team knows the special concerns of those facing a life-limiting illness and respects the patient’s wishes in all aspects of care.
 Our services are tailored to the individual’s needs and wishes and are provided by a specially trained, compassionate hospice team consisting of:

-Registered nurses are available 24 hours a day to provide pain and symptom management, assess a patient’s needs, and teach family members or caregivers how to participate in the patient’s care.
+Registered Nurses are available 24 hours a day to provide pain and symptom management, assess a patient’s needs, and teach family members or caregivers how to participate in the patient’s care.

-Social workers counsel patients and their families to help them handle the emotional, social, and financial stressors that surface with a life-limiting illness.
+Social Workers counsel patients and their families to help them handle the emotional, social, and financial stressors that surface with a life-limiting illness.
 They also coordinate community resources to support the patient and family, and assist with support groups.

-Hospice aides (certified nursing assistants) help patients with daily activities such as personal hygiene, comfort measures, and light housekeeping.
+Certified Nursing Assistants help patients with daily activities such as personal hygiene, comfort measures, and light housekeeping.

 Hospice chaplains work with the patient’s spiritual provider to ensure support for the patient and his or her family.
-Mercyhealth hospice chaplains can also provide spiritual counseling to patients and their families as desired.
+Mercyhealth Hospice chaplains can also provide spiritual counseling to patients and their families as desired.
 Our chaplains meet the patient and family wherever they are in their spiritual journey.